 Here are the focus areas for the Zero Trust Framework.
 Forrester recommends organizations address each of these focus areas to build the best Zero Trust security strategy.

-- Zero Trust Networks: Attackers have to be able to navigate your network to steal data, and it’s your job to make that as difficult as possible.
-Segment, isolate and control your network with technology like next-gen firewalls that are designed to do just that.
+- Zero Trust Networks: Attackers must be able to navigate your network to steal data, and Zero Trust networks make that as difficult as possible by segmenting, isolating, and restricting your network with technology like next-gen firewalls.

-- Zero Trust People: Humans are still the weakest link in your security strategy.
+- Zero Trust People: Humans are likely the weakest link in your security strategy.
 Limit, monitor, and strictly enforce how your users access resources both inside the network and on the internet.
-Establish VPN, CASB, and more to keep your users protected.
+Trust but verify all user activity on your network.
+Monitor your users to protect against those infrequent human mistakes from phishing, bad passwords or malicious insiders.

 - Zero Trust Workloads: A workload is a term used by the infrastructure and operations team to mean the entire stack of applications and back-end software that enable your customers to interface with your business, and unpatched customer-facing applications are a common attack vector you must defend.
-Treat the entire stack from hypervisor to web front-end as a threat vector and protect it with Zero Trust compliant controls.
+Treat the entire stack from storage to the operating system to web front-end as a threat vector and protect it with Zero Trust compliant controls.

 - Zero Trust Devices: Because of the Internet of Things, (e.g., smartphones, smart TVs, and smart coffee makers), the number of devices that live on your networks has exploded in the past few years.
-These devices are a potential attack vector and should be segmented and monitored like any other computer on your network.
+Each of these connected devices represents entry points attackers can use to infiltrate your network.
+To move towards Zero Trust, security teams should be able to isolate, secure, and control every device on the network.

-- Visibility and Analytics: In order to enforce Zero Trust principles, empower your Security and Incident Response teams with the visibility of everything going on in your network – and the analytics to make sense of it all.
-Advanced threat detection and user behavior analytics are key to staying on top of any potential threats in your network.
+- Visibility and Analytics: In order to enforce Zero Trust principles, empower your security and incident response teams with the visibility of everything going on in your network – and the analytics to make sense of it all.
+Advanced threat detection and user behavior analytics are key to staying on top of any potential threats in your network so that you can identify anomalous behavior in real-time.

-- Automation and Orchestration: Automation helps keep all of your Zero Trust compliant systems up and running, and your Zero Trust policies enforced.
+- Automation and Orchestration: Automation helps keep all of your Zero Trust security systems up and running, and your Zero Trust policies enforced.
 Humans are not capable of keeping up with the volume of monitoring events necessary to enforce Zero Trust.
+Automate as much of your remediation, monitoring, and threat detection systems as possible so you can save your human resources for Incident Response and other more important tasks.

 3 Principles of the Zero Trust Security Model